Search all sites near me now

 Click on your region you'd like to view data for, or click on the National Picture tab for a national view on water quantity data for New Zealand.

 Please note, some regions are not yet able to provide a full set of data to LAWA .
-This is due to changes underway in water management plans and improvements being made to exisitng databases that LAWA extracts data from.
+This is due to changes underway in water management plans and improvements being made to existing databases that LAWA extracts data from.
 Councils will continue to add data to this section as it becomes available.

 National reporting